step555/immersive-mod-1-introduction-deploy-on-day-one-lite-version-dc-web-030920/README.md

 resume and other profiles online.

 * Name
-* Github Username
-* Blog URL (if they don't already have a blog it will be their-github-username.github.io)
-* Tagline
+* Short Bio
 * Profile Picture (something normal, a headshot, of a good reusable size that can be easily cropped)
 * Background Picture
-* Treehouse Account
-* CoderWall Account
-* CodeSchool Account
-* Favorite Websites
-* Previous Work Experience
+* Previous Education and/or Work Experience
-* Short Bio
-* Twitter URL
-* LinkedIn URL
-* Education
+* Their Favorite quote
+* Favorite cites, foods, and websites

 ## Structure